kankankankankankan/github-trending/README.md

 ## C

+* 【2025-09-01】[nanovms / nanos](https://github.com/nanovms/nanos) - A kernel designed to run one and only one application in a virtualized environment
 * 【2025-08-29】[kolunmi / bazaar](https://github.com/kolunmi/bazaar) - New App Store for GNOME
 * 【2025-08-29】[documentdb / documentdb](https://github.com/documentdb/documentdb) - MongoDB-compatible database engine for cloud-native and open-source workloads.
 Built for scalability, performance, and developer productivity.
 * 【2025-08-29】[NVIDIA-RTX / Streamline](https://github.com/NVIDIA-RTX/Streamline) - Streamline Integration Framework